 Global filters are a unique and powerful way to change overall data displays in Harmoni.
-They are a top-level filter option that can be applied at the project, view, story or dashboard level.
+They are a top-level filter option that is applied at the project, view, story or dashboard level.

 When a global filter is active, views are filtered to show only the data applicable to that filter.
-This filtering occurs on the fly and will be seen in projects, analyses, stories, and dashboard displays.
+This filtering occurs on the fly and is seen in projects, analyses, stories, and dashboard displays.

 Global filters allow tailoring the view of data to a specific group or individual, this helps to ensure privacy and to target data displays to specific areas of interest.

 The application of Global filters is driven by a combination of personalization keys, meta-data input in the form of an excel spreadsheet, data inclusions defined in the Project, and the settings applied to the analysis view when saved to a story.